What is a Key Performance Indicator (KPI)?

 On the flip side, here’s an example of a good KPI: Increase monthly recurring revenue by $25K this month.

-Why is this a good KPI?
+Why is this a good performance indicator?
 It’s specific in more ways than one: it outlines the dollar amount and the timeframe in which you hope to achieve it.
 With a detailed KPI like this, you have an associated metric (MRR) that you can track against your progress, and you can hone in on what specific action(s) you’re going to take to achieve your KPI, like going after expansion MRR for existing customers.

-How to define KPIs
+How to define your KPIs

-Your business objective is to increase your monthly recurring revenue - so your team sets a sales growth KPI.
+Let’s look at an example of how to set a KPI.
+Consider how your business objective is to increase your monthly recurring revenue, so your team sets a sales growth KPI.

-Here's how you might define the KPI:
+Here's how you might define the KPI for that:

 Question | Answer |